An explicit expression of the Luroth invariant: The algorithm

-Let $I_3, I_6, I_9, I_{12}, I_{15}, I_{18}, I_{21}, I_{27}$ be the primary invariants for ternary quartics under the action of $\SL_3(\CC)$ found by Dixmier in \cite{dixmier}.
-Let $J_9,J_{12}, J_{15}, J_{18}, J_{21}$ be the secondary invariants found by Ohno \cite{ohno}.
-In both cases, the index specifies the degree of the invariant.
-Together these invariants form a complete set of generators for the ring of invariants of ternary quartics under the action of $\SL_3(\CC)$. \\ The method used to work out the expression of $L$ is straightforward: \begin{enumerate} \item We take the $1380$ monomials $\ii=\{I_3^{18},I_3^{16} I_6,\ldots,I_{27}^2\}$ of degree $54$ that generate the $\CC$-vector space of invariants of degree $54$. \item We generate a sufficiently large finite set $\qq$ of cardinality $q$ of random plane quartics with rational coefficients. \item We generate a sufficiently large finite set $\llm$ of cardinality $l$ of random L\"uroth quartics of the form where $\ell_1=x,\ell_2=y,\ell_3=z,\ell_4=x+y+z$, $\ell_5$ is a line with random rational coefficients and $c_i$ are rational coefficients. \item We compute the matrix $M_1= ((I(q))_{I \in \ii,q \in \qq}$, evaluating the monomials in $\ii$ at the generic quartics in $\qq$. \item We compute the matrix $M_2= ((I(q))_{I \in \ii,q \in \llm}$, evaluating the monomials in $\ii$ at the generic L\"uroth quartics in $\llm$. \item We compute the $215$-dimensional kernel $N_1$ of $M_1$.
-This gives a basis of the homogeneous relations of degree $54$ that are satisfied by the invariants of all ternary quartics.
-Note that $1380-215=1165$ is indeed the dimension of the vector space of invariants of degree $54$, as can be computed from the Poincar\'e series given in \cite[p.1045]{shioda67}. \item We compute the $216$-dimensional kernel $N_2$ of $M_2$.
+\end{dgroup*} where $\ell_1=x,\ell_2=y,\ell_3=z,\ell_4=x+y+z$, $\ell_5$ is a line with random rational coefficients and $c_i$ are rational coefficients. \item Compute the matrix $M_1= (I(q))_{I \in \ii,q \in \qq}$, evaluating the monomials in $\ii$ at the quartics in $\qq$. \item Compute the matrix $M_2= (I(q))_{I \in \ii,q \in \llm}$, evaluating the monomials in $\ii$ at the L\"uroth quartics in $\llm$. \item Compute the $215$-dimensional kernel $N_1$ of $M_1$.
+This gives a basis of the homogeneous relations of degree $54$ that are satisfied by the invariants of all ternary quartics. \item Compute the $216$-dimensional kernel $N_2$ of $M_2$.
 This gives a basis of the homogeneous relations of degree $54$ that are satisfied by all L\"uroth quartics. \item A non-zero element in the complement of $N_2$ in $N_1$ is an expression for $L$ in terms of the Dixmier-Ohno invariants. \end{enumerate} All these computations were done with Magma software.
-Over finite fields $\FF_p$ with a prime $p= 2 017, 10 007, 100 003$ or even $1 000 003$, computations can be done in less than a minute.
+Over finite fields $\FF_p$ with prime cardinality $p= 2 017$, $10 007$, $100 003$ or even $1 000 003$, computations can be done in less than a minute.
 However, getting the result over the rationals is more challenging.
 The main concern is to deal with matrices $M_1$ and $M_2$ whose coefficients are as small as possible.
 So, at Step (2) of the algorithm, we generate plane quartics with random integer coefficients only equal to $-1$, $0$, or $1$.
 Similarly, we restrict Step (3) to L\"uroth forms defined by integer coefficients $c_i$ bounded in absolute value by 4.
-We can estimate the feasibility of the final computation through the Hadamard bounds for our matrices $M_1$ and $M_2$; the quartics under consideration yield bounds slightly smaller than $2^{200\,000}$ for $M_1$ and $2^{350\, 000}$ for $M_2$.
-As a sanity check before running the code over the rationals, we verify that these restrictions still allow us to obtain a valid result modulo small primes.
-Most of the time is spent at Step (6) and Step (7) of the algorithm, precisely 5 and 9 hours on our laptop (based on a \textsc{Intel Core i7 M620 2.67GHz} processor).